New Years Eve In Sydney 2023-2024 Mega list

 NYE in Sydney in a Nutshell

-- My biggest tip is to plan early unless you do you may find there are limited choices many events sell out weeks and sometimes months in advance.
+- My biggest tip is to plan early.
+Unless you do, you may find there are limited choices.
+Many ticketed events sell out weeks and sometimes months in advance.

 - Decide which part of the city to stay in and secure your hotel.
 I have reviewed a long list of budget hotels in Sydney if you need don’t want to max out your credit card.